xddq/ts2typebox/README.md

     --output-stdout
        Does not generate an output file and prints the generated code to stdout instead.
 Has precedence over -o/--output.

+    Additional:

+    You can adapt the names of the generated types (as well as the names of the generated values) using custom transformation functions which take a string as an input and return a string as their output.
+These will run on each of the generated types and values, respectively.
+Please take a look inside the repo under ./examples/transform-value-transform-type for an example of this.
 ```